 You may want to welcome your guests personally, but if like us you are off traveling the world that’s impossible.
 If the cleaner is already someone you trust and who is reliable, then why not pay her or him a little extra to stay for check-in?

-We’ve had this scheme for a year and it is working like clockwork.
+We’ve had this scheme for 2 years and it is working like clockwork.

 In this respect, you need to do your research and ensure your neighbors or building management know who will be staying in the apartment.
 It prevents alarm bells ringing.

-Hotels use door cards because imagine the amount of keys they’d have to be cutting each year when one accidentally slips into a guest’s suitcase?
+Hotels use door cards because imagine the amount of keys they’d have to cut each year when one accidentally slips into a guest’s suitcase?

 One for the guest.